cvs-health/testilo/README.md

 ### Validation

 To test the `merge` module, in the project directory you can execute the statement `node validation/merge/validate`.
 All logging statements should begin with “Success” and none should begin with “ERROR”.

+### Examples

+There are script and batch examples in the `specs` directory.

+The script example (with ID `ts21`) performs all of the tests available in Testaro, including the tests of 9 dependent tools.
+It contains 2 `placeholder` acts, one that specifies the Webkit browser for any `launch` act and one that specifies the Chromium browser for any `launch` act.

+The batch example (with ID `orgs`) specifies 2 targets.
+- One of them has the URL `https://example.com` and requires each placeholder to be replaced with 2 acts: a `launch` act and a `url` act.
+- The other has the URL `https://www.w3.org/WAI/ARIA/apg/example-index/accordion/accordion` and requires each placeholder to be replaced with 3 acts: a `launch` act, a `url` act, and a `button` act.

 ## Report scoring